sytherax/sketchybar-config/README.md

 brew services start sketchybar
 ```

-Install this config with it's dependencies
+Install this config with its dependencies

 ```bash
 # brew install yabai # Recommended only if you already have a config